Titusville

 • titusville-lightining

-Even with a history of heroism and strength, the effects of population migration are still being felt in the community.
-For current residents, this means a lack of healthcare and access to fresh, healthy foods.
+Despite a history of heroism and strength, the effects of population migration are still felt in the community, creating a lack of access to healthcare and fresh, healthy foods for residents.

 Over the past 30 years, companies such as the Titusville Development Corporation have been serving members of their community with affordable housing, food pantries, GED preparation, job readiness programs, and more.
-Aligned with the goal of helping Titusville, Live HealthSmart Alabama has formed a strategic partnership with TDC to revitalize the neighborhood.
+Live HealthSmart Alabama formed a strategic partnership with the Titusville Development Corporation to revitalize the neighborhood.

-We, along with our partners, are working to bring increased access to prevention and wellness, physical activity, and healthy eating back to Titusville.
-And, with changes in the built environment, we hope to make Titusville a safer place while reducing health disparities via a mobile wellness van and mobile food market in the neighborhood.
+We, alongside our partners, are working to bring increased access to prevention and wellness, physical activity, and healthy eating back to Titusville.
+With changes in the built environment, we hope to make Titusville a safer place while reducing health disparities via a mobile wellness van and mobile food market in the neighborhood.

 Reference: